 No one.
 The economics of the currency are fixed into the underlying protocol developed by Nakamoto.

-Nakamoto’s rules specify that the amount of bitcoins in circulation will grow at an ever-decreasing rate toward a maximum of 21 million.
-Currently there are just over 6 million; in 2030, there will be over 20 million bitcoins.
+Nakamoto’s rules specify that the number of bitcoins in circulation will grow at an ever-decreasing rate toward a maximum of 21 million.
+Currently there are just over six million; in 2030, there will be over 20 million bitcoins.